Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

 Confidential Resources will collect general aggregate data about potential violations of this policy including the nature and general location of the incidents.
 Aggregate data must be reported to the Title IX Coordinator at the end of each semester.

-Faculty and staff designated as Campus Security Authorities for the purpose of Clery Act compliance must also report alleged Clery crimes to the Clery Compliance Officer.
-For more information, please see http://security.boisestate.edu/csa/.
+Faculty and staff designated as Campus Security Authorities for Clery Act compliance must also report alleged Clery crimes to the Clery Compliance Officer.
+For more information, visit the Campus Security Services website.